-I know that is a lot to consider in just one short telephone call.
-Obviously, not every question will have an answer when you are done, but consulting this list of questions should give you a good overall feel for the quality of the coaching experience.
+I know that's a lot to consider in one short telephone call.
+Obviously, not every question will have an answer when you're done, but consulting this list should give you a good overall feel for the quality of the coaching experience.

-After you have completed your internet research, due diligence, and test-drive there should be little confusion about who is the best coach for you.
+After you've completed your internet research, due diligence, and test-drive, there should be little confusion about who the best coach is for you.

 “I created specific and measurable results in just four sessions.
 After what I learned from you in the last session I think you are charging way to little dollars.”– Beth Dispenza, Entrepreneur; Malibu, CA

-Give your new coach a fair chance to make a difference and hopefully you will experience all the benefits that motivated you down this path in the first place.
+Give your new coach a fair chance to make a difference and hopefully you'll experience all the benefits that motivated you down this path in the first place.

 To learn more about my financial coaching services, click here.